jgressmann/tinyusb/hw/bsp/d5035_04/mcu/Examples/ADC/ADC0_regular_channel_discontinuous_mode/readme.txt

   This demo is based on the GD32C103V-EVAL-V1.0 board, it shows how to use the ADC discontinuous mode.
 The ADC is configured in discontinuous mode, group length is 8, conversion length is 3, using EXTI11 trigger.
-Every rising edge event of EXTI11 (PA11) converts 3 channels.
+Every falling edge event of EXTI11 (PB11) converts 3 channels.
   We can watch array adc_value[] in debug mode or by COM1.
-  Connect PA11 to a KEY2(PA0).
+  Connect PA11 to a K2(PA0).